All Episodes

 Ladies and gentlemen, this one is from 2018.

-The highlight is this is a text message between Jim Biden and Hunter Biden.
+The highlight is, this is a text message between Jim Biden and Hunter Biden.

 Hunter Biden was in a bad way, by the way.

-He was he was really strung out.
+He was really strung out.

 He lost a bunch of money.